Benwaf/alx-low_level_programming/0x09-static_libraries/README.md

-Static libraries and conversion from c -files to object files
+Static libraries and conversions from c -files to object files